jpswade/jpswade.github.io/_posts/2010-05-11-report-a-virus.md

 This is just a handful of the [anti-virus software](http://en.wikipedia.org/wiki/List_of_antivirus_software) out there, so if you know how or where to submit to others, please feel free to add a comment below&#8230;

-_Note: Don&#8217;t expect a response from the anti-virus vendors straight away, it may take a few months for them to get back to you, if at all._
+_Note: Don't expect a response from the anti-virus vendors straight away, it may take a few months for them to get back to you, if at all._